GiulianoSpaghetti/WinDateFrom.avalonia/README.md

 # WinDateFrom.avalonia
-A fortune's linux clone for android in avalonia
+A programk for calculatng how many time passess from an encounter.
+Useful in relationship.
-This is meant to be an experiment: the first 11 avalonia program compiled for android, for windows and for GNU/Linux.
+This is in avalonia 11 and is for android, windows and GNU/Linux.

 # Get it